MrAlexSee/InterviewTopics/README.md

 * [MoSCoW](https://en.wikipedia.org/wiki/MoSCoW_method): project planning: must have, should have, could have, won't have.

-* [Naming convention](https://en.wikipedia.org/wiki/Naming_convention_(programming)): how are identifiers (names) written for functions, variables, etc. Examples: camelCase, PascalCase, snake_case, kebab-case.
+* [Naming convention](https://en.wikipedia.org/wiki/Naming_convention_(programming)): determines how the identifiers (names) are written for functions, variables, etc. Examples: camelCase, PascalCase, snake_case, kebab-case.

 * [Not invented here](https://en.wikipedia.org/wiki/Not_invented_here): avoiding using products, guidelines, etc. created outside the company.